ddkasa/yugioh-deck-drafter/README.md

 - A card is picked if its highlighted in a red outline or if in the discard stage its also crossed out.

 # API
-This is the api that get used for retrieving set/card information/art:
+This is the API that get used for retrieving set/card information/art:
 [YGOPRODECK](https://ygoprodeck.com/api-guide/)

 # License